faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 [Read other stories here](https://www.reddit.com/r/exmormon/comments/4g5ity/the_time_my_dad_told_me_id_be_taken_from_the/).

-### May be called out if you are exmormon and write openly about it
+### may be called out for writing about their new understanding

 [Experience shared here](https://www.reddit.com/r/exmormon/comments/52fapa/tbm_stupidity_found_out_her_kids_teacher_was_exmo/)

-### Those who undergo faith crises are avoided
+### may be avoided during their faith crisis

 [Example 1](https://www.reddit.com/r/exmormon/comments/42maq5/that_time_i_reached_out_to_my_best_friends_during/).

 [Example 2](https://www.reddit.com/r/exmormon/comments/1n7d45/the_reason_why_i_was_able_to_forgive_my_mother/)

-### Those with a close relationship to former members may be disciplined
+### may have family members' temple recommends threatened

 >> Do you support, affiliate with, or agree with any group or individual whose teachings or practices are contrary to or oppose those accepted by the Church of Jesus Christ of Latter-day Saints?